Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 59. Go All Vintage with Grain Sack Upholstery

 Adding pops of colors might sound a bit unauthentic to you.
-So, if you don’t mind the dark colors and you’re totally in love with the entire vintage theme, grain sack upholstery might be the way to go.
+So, if you don’t mind the dark colors and are totally in love with the vintage theme, grain sack upholstery might be the way to go.

-This kind of upholstery is associated mostly with traditional Gustavian, Tuscan, French Country, and Belgian European kitchens.
-The grain sack upholstery blends seamlessly with the dark wood used to make the cabinets and tops in the kitchen.
+This kind of upholstery is mostly associated with traditional Gustavian, Tuscan, French Country, and Belgian European kitchens.
+The grain sack upholstery blends seamlessly with the dark wood used to make the cabinets and tops in these kitchens.

 In some instances, you can extend this theme to the dining area.
 Instead of leather or normal cushions, you can use this upholstery on the dining seats.
-The main thing to note here is that if you opt to take this route, everything else, including most appliances, have to be mildly colorful to maintain the architecture’s pureness.
+The main thing to note here is that if you take this route, everything else, including most appliances, must be mildly colorful to maintain the architecture’s pureness.

 60. Try Adding Breadboards Too